Why Does My Gas Furnace Pilot Light Keep Going Out?

 The pilot flame should be a strong blue cone (seen above).
 If the pilot flame is a lazy, yellow flame, it’s not hot enough and won’t properly reach the thermocouple.

 A lazy yellow flame is caused by a lack of air, often due to dirt getting in the pilot light opening (called an orifice).
-Get a professional to clean the opening.

 Consider a high efficiency furnace for your Kansas City area home